Rust

 linters

-is a linter to catch common errors and mistakes in rust (kinda like flake8
+clippy is a linter to catch common errors and mistakes in rust (kinda like flake8 in python).

 You can enable categories or enable simple lints to check your code.
 See the complete list of lints here